Detox/core/spec.md

 * `ERROR_NO_INTRODUCTION_NODES` - introduction nodes were not found

 Once introduction nodes are found, random introduction node is selected and introduction message is created as follows:
-* 64 bytes Ed25519 signature if introduction payload using node's long-term keypair
+* 64 bytes Ed25519 signature of Ed25519 public key of introduction node (not part of introduction payload) concatenated with introduction payload using node's long-term keypair
-* 336 bytes introduction payload
+* 240 bytes introduction payload

 Introduction payload is creates as follows:
-* 32 bytes - Ed25519 long-term public key of a friend
+* 32 bytes - Own long-term public key
-* 32 bytes - Ed25519 public key of introduction node
 * 32 bytes - Ed25519 public key of rendezvous node
 * 32 bytes - rendezvous token (one-time randomly generated string)
 * 48 bytes - Noise handshake message for end-to-end encryption with a friend (the same `Noise_NK_25519_ChaChaPoly_BLAKE2b` is used as in routing, long-term public key is used as remote static key)
-* 128 bytes - application (to be interpreted by applications on both sides of conversation, if shorter than 128 bytes MUST be padded with zeroes)
+* 64 bytes - application (to be interpreted by applications on both sides of conversation, if shorter than 64 bytes MUST be padded with zeroes)
 * 32 bytes -  secret (to be interpreted by remote node, SHOULD be negotiated beforehand)

 Once introduction message is created, it is one-way encrypted (see "One-way encryption" section above) with long-term public key of a friend.

-After this `COMMAND_INITIALIZE_CONNECTION` command is sent to rendezvous node...
+After this `COMMAND_INITIALIZE_CONNECTION` command is sent to rendezvous node with contents as follows:
+* 32 bytes - rendezvous token, the same as in introduction payload
+* 32 bytes - introduction node, the same as in introduction payload
+* 32 bytes - target node to which to connect, the same as was requested in `COMMAND_FIND_INTRODUCTION_NODES_REQUEST`
+* 368 bytes - encrypted introduction message
 TODO: The rest of connection process description

 ### Sending data to a friend